XRPLF/XRPL-Standards/XLS-0033d-CFTs/README.md

  ### 1.7 Free CFTs
 When a holder creates a `CFTokenPage`, if the holder owns at most 2 items in the ledger including the new page, the account's owner reserve is treated as zero instead of the normal amount.
 This is following the status quo of how free trustlines work today.

-### 1.8 Allowlisting
-In certain use cases, issuers may want the option to only allow specific accounts to hold their CFT, similar to how authorization works for TrustLines.
-#### 1.8.1 Without allowlisting
-Let's first explore how the flow looks like without allowlisting:
-1. Alice has a CFT of currency `USD`
-2. Bob wants to hold it, and therefore submits a `CFTokenTrust` transaction specifying the `CFTokenIssuanceID`, and does not specify any flag.
-This will create a `CFToken` object on a `CFTokenPage` with zero balance, and potentially taking up extra reserve.
-3. Bob can now receive and send payments from/to anyone using `USD`.
-4. Bob no longer wants to use the CFT, meaning that he needs to return his entire amount of `USD` back to the issuer through a `Payment` transaction.
-Resulting in a zero-balance `CFToken` object again.
-5. Bob then submits a `CFTokenTrust` transaction that has set the `tfUntrust` flag, which will successfully delete `CFToken` object.

-#### 1.8.2 With allowlisting
-The issuer needs to enable allowlisting for the CFT by setting the `lsfRequiresAuthorization` on the `CFTokenIssuance`.
-With allowlisting, there needs to be a bidirectional trust between the holder and the issuer.
-Let's explore the flow and compare the difference with above:
-1. Alice has a CFT of currency `USD` (same as above)
-2. Bob wants to hold it, and therefore submits a `CFTokenTrust` transaction specifying the `CFTokenIssuanceID`, and does not specify any flag.
-This will create a `CFToken` object on a `CFTokenPage` with zero balance, and potentially taking up extra reserve. (same as above)
-**However at this point, Bob still does not have the permission to use `USD`!**
-3. Alice needs to send a `CFTokenTrust` transaction specifying Bob's address in the `CFTokenHolder` field, and if successful, it will set the `lsfAuthorized` flag on Bob's `CFToken` object.
-This will now finally enable Bob to use `USD`.
-4. Same as step 4 above
-5. Same as step 5 above

-**It is important to note that the holder always must first submit the `CFTokenTrust` transaction before the issuer.** This means that in the example above, steps 2 and 3 cannot be reversed where Alice submits the `CFTokenTrust` before Bob.

 # Appendix 1: Current Trust line Storage Requirements
 As described in issue [#3866](https://github.com/ripple/rippled/issues/3866#issue-919201191), the size of a [RippleState](https://xrpl.org/ripplestate.html#ripplestate) object is anywhere from 234 to 250 bytes plus a minimum of 32 bytes for object owner tracking, described in more detail here: